yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

   to prevent various attacks on OAuth authorization codes.

 "OAuth Broker":
-: A component acting as an Authorization Server for its clients, as well as an OAuth Client towards *Downstream Authorization Servers*.
+: An Authorization Server federating to other trust domains by acting as an OAuth Client of  *Downstream Authorization Servers*.
-Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the final Authorization Server where end-user authenticates and authorizes.
-This pattern is in current use to establish trust in federation use cases in Academia and in the business world, across corporations.
-Note: It is possible OAuth Brokers will be superseded in the future by {{OpenID.Federation}}, offering dynamic trust establishment.

 "Client App":
-: A Native app implementing "OAuth 2.0 for Native Apps" {{RFC8252}} as an OAuth client of *Initial Authorization Server*.
-Client's redirect_uri is claimed by the app.
+: A Native app acting as client of *Initial Authorization Server*.
+In accordance with "OAuth 2.0 for Native Apps" {{RFC8252}}, Client's redirect_uri is claimed by the app.

 "Initial Authorization Server":
-: The Authorization Server of *Client App* which acts as an *OAuth Broker* as an OAuth client of a *Downstream Authorization Server*.
+: Authorization Server of *Client App*.
+As an *OAuth Broker* it is a client of *Downstream Authorization Servers*, to which it federates requests.

 "Downstream Authorization Server":
-: An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.
+: An Authorization Server downstream of *Initial Authorization Server*.
+It may be an *OAuth Broker* or the *User-Interacting Authorization Server*.

 "User-Interacting Authorization Server":
 : An Authorization Server which interacts with end-user.
-The interaction may be interim navigation (e.g: user input guides where to redirect), or user authentication and request authorization.
+The interaction may be interim navigation (e.g: user input is required to guide where to redirect), or performs user authentication and request authorization.

 "User-Interacting App":
 : Native App of *User-Interacting Authorization Server*.